valerija-h/ICS2207-Assignment/README.md

-# ICS2207-Assignment - Experimenting with k-Means and KNN
+# Experimenting with k-Means and KNN using Python

 In this assignment, students were asked to download the <a href="http://archive.ics.uci.edu/ml/datasets/Iris">Iris Dataset</a> and use it to implement the following three artifacts:
 <ol>